Floyds Alpine Odyssey

 • Remember to make use of the -2 flap setting if you are riding high on a ridge to convert your altitude into forward motion.
 That’s a lot more fun than drifting ever higher, but it won’t always be this easy, so make the most of it :0)

-• The Alpine Odyssey doesn’t show you the places where you may need to back-track or circle to gain altitude.
+• The Alpine Odyssey routes do not show you the places where you may need to back-track or circle to gain altitude.
 Sometimes you can get more lift by reversing your direction across a ridge a few times.

 • Remember that the atmospheric model now includes thermal radiation.
 Its not strong but you may want to use it to gain altitude if you do find it.
 Remember to switch on the thermal view (which will sit above the moving map).
 Zoom out far enough to capture the a good view of the whole area.

-• The AS-33me performs best with full water ballast, so don’t be tempted to release the ballast to gain altitude or you will be left with a aircraft that is too light, wallows in the air and you’ll be sorry you did it!
+• The AS-33me performs best with full water ballast, so don’t be tempted to release the ballast to gain altitude or you will be left with a aircraft wallows in the air.

 • Only some of the airports will offer you a tow plane, so you will have to learn how to use the propeller at some point.
 Remember to fold it away when you reach altitude or it will cause drag.